-- The NASA Earth and Space Science Fellowship.
+- The NASA Future Investigators in Earth and Space Science and Technology (FINESST) fellowship (formerly the NESSF program).
 Usually due at the very beginning of February.

-- The BlueWaters Graduate Fellowship in petascale computing.
-Also due at the very beginning of February.
+- The Frontera Computational Science Fellowship.
+Also due at the beginning of February.

 - The DOE Computational Science Graduate Fellowship.
 Due in January.
 Can only apply as a senior or first year graduate student.